 30 working days Possible extension of the time limit for the investigation by the Complaints Committee if the procedure cannot be completed within 40 working days.

-3.16 15 working days The Executive Board will make a decision on the basis of the recommendation by the Complaints Committee.
+3.16 15 working days The Executive Board will make a

+decision on the basis of the recommendation by the Complaints decision regarding possible Committee.
+Executive Board must make decision regarding possible measures has been set to 1

 The time limit in which the Executive Board must make a decision regarding possible measures has been set to 15 working days, given that it is in everyone's interest to settle the case as quickly as possible but with due care.

-Extension of 10 working days If the Executive Board does not wish to follow the recommendation of the Complaints Committee, consultation with the chair of the Complaints Committee is required, and the above time limit may be extended by 10 working days.
+Extension of 10 working days

+If the Executive Board does not wish to follow the recommendation of the Complaints Committee, consultation with the chair of the Complaints Committee is required, and the above time limit may be extended by 10 working days.